pbjorklund/pbjorklundblog/content/posts/forwards-thinking-backwards-planning.md

 Usually doesn't end well.
 Let's try employing the simple methodology of "forwards thinking - backwards planning".

-## Forwards thinking - backwards planning
+## Forwards Thinking - Backwards Planning

 The "forwards thinking - backwards planning" strategy is a way to plan your time more effectively by starting at your end goal and working backwards, accounting for potential obstacles.
 Here's a simplified version of how it works: